Brite Advisors Pty Ltd

 What role will the Corporate Trustees play in the distribution process?

-Where a Beneficiary has a Corporate Trustee, the Receivers propose to make the distribution payment as applicable, to that Corporate Trustee.
+Where a Beneficiary has a Corporate Trustee, the Receivers proposed to make the distribution payment as applicable, to that Corporate Trustee.

-In addition, the Receivers have decided to not seek any order which permits a Beneficiary to delay payments being made to their Corporate Trustee.
-Instead, the Receivers will seek amendment of the Asset Preservation Orders, and a direction that they can comply with a jointly issued payment direction in an approved form, to remove any barriers to Beneficiaries changing their Corporate Trustee.
+In addition, the Receivers decided to not seek any order which permits a Beneficiary to delay payments being made to their Corporate Trustee.
+Instead, the Receivers proposed to seek an amendment of the Asset Preservation Orders, and a direction that they could comply with a jointly issued payment direction in an approved form, to remove any barriers to Beneficiaries changing their Corporate Trustee.

 This proposal reflects the Receivers’ position that the substitution of Corporate Trustees is a matter for Beneficiaries and Corporate Trustees and is intended to remove any barriers to Corporate Trustees and Beneficiaries undertaking this process themselves in accordance with the relevant pension regime.